St. Lucas, IA Demographics

 A map of St. Lucas's Population by Race

-Of the 1,028 places in Iowa, St. Lucas is the 734th most populous.
+St. Lucas is ranked the 757th most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Lucas was ranked the 734th most populous place in the 2020 Census.

 St. Lucas's White Population